epjonnadula/ATM/README.md

 # ATM
-This is an JavaFX application developed as part of my acedemic project in college(National Institute of Technolgy, Rourkela).
+This is a JavaFX application developed as part of my acedemic project in college(National Institute of Technolgy, Rourkela).

 This application demonstrates the working of ATM Machine.